colby-anderson/RangePolling/README.md

 ### TODO
 Clustered Mean Polling is susceptible to dos attack.
 There needs to be a minimum threshold for what is considered to be a vote.
+Secure strategies need to be edited.
+You should lose all governance tokens that you commit but never reveal for.
+This is to discourage tactical voting, as with the current scheme, someone can commit two extremes with less weight, and only reveal one.